Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 ################## CHANGES ##############
 --------- v0.9c -----------
 - fixed HitpointsBlockageByChemUse
-- clearly visible HP Stamina Food and water blockage
+- clearly visible HP, Stamina, Food and water blockage
 - new teleport activators fully working now
 - added alternative god mode for devs. also if you use the numpad to move, this will allow you to disable dm and continue in god mode
+- lowered drop rate for many new items
+- lowered and limited starting free bundles based on respawns

 --------- v0.9a -----------
 - initial release.